Jack's Rules of Thumb

 Follow the ISR design rules in most textbooks and you'll violate another one of my rules of thumb.
 The classic service routine pushes registers like mad, services the interrupting hardware, does something useful, pops ad nauseam, issues an EI to enable interrupts, and returns.
 Sometimes that makes a lot of sense.
 More often not.

-One of our ISR goals should be to minimize latency (for more info check out my September 2001 column) to insure the system does not miss interrupts.
+One of our ISR goals should be to minimize latency (for more info check out my September 2001 column) to ensure the system does not miss interrupts.
 It's perfectly fine to allow another device to interrupt an ISR! or even to allow the same interrupt to do so, given enough stack space.
 That suggests we should create service routines that do all of the non-reentrant stuff (like servicing hardware) early, issue the EI, and continue with the reentrant activities.
 Then pop registers and return.

 The Rule: Check the design of any ISR that reenables interrupts immediately before returning.